eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform/index.md

 ### Install MongoDB

-You can download MongoDB from the [MongoDb website](http://www.mongodb.org/downloads).
+You can download MongoDB from the [MongoDB website](http://www.mongodb.org/downloads).

 ### Install EclipseIDE

-Although these instructions may apply to other versions of Eclipse IDE, they were tested under Eclipse Mars.2 with plug-in development support (Eclipse IDE for RCP Developers package).
+Although these instructions may apply to other versions of Eclipse IDE, they were tested under Eclipse 2019-06 (4.12.0) with plug-in development support (Eclipse IDE for RCP Developers package).

 ## Get the Code

 Get the latest version of the code, and checkout the `dev` branch.
-Please don't commit to the `master` branch: see the [Development Guidelines](../../contributors-guide/contributors-guidelignes/scava-developement-process.md#source-code-repository).
+Please don't commit to the `master` branch: see the [Development Guidelines](../../contributors-guide/contributors-guidelignes/scava-developement-process.md#source-code-repository):

 If you are using __Linux / OS X__:
 ````Shell